felixbuchholz/dataviz-thesis-class/writing/synopsis.md

 #### Collect titles here

 1. Universal Basic Income.
-(Finally) A Topic of our Time? – Is probably putting a too much emphasis on the historic comparison
+(Finally) A Topic of our Time? – Is probably putting a too strong emphasis on the historic comparison